innovativevijay/Docker_Setup_Centos7/README.md

 ## Docker Installation on CentOS 7
--Docker is a platform for developing, shipping, and running applications in containers.
+Docker is a platform for developing, shipping, and running applications in containers.
 To install Docker on CentOS 7:
 1. **Update Package Repository:**
 - Description: Updates the package repository to ensure you have the latest package information.
    ```bash